-- a)c) whether the debtor will require additional specialist assistance1 which will not be provided by any potential delays or complications, and supervisor appointed, including the likely cost of that additional assistance, if known; - b)d) the likely duration of the IVA and how this might be affected by any provisions concerning any family home contained in the arrangement; - e) any circumstances which might affect the duration of the IVA and the potential impacts of any delays, complications or changes to the original IVA terms; - f) the likely costs of implementation and how realisations will be applied to them; - c)g) what is required of the debtor; including full, accurate and proper disclosure by the debtor; - h) explanations of any areas of concern about what the debtor has reported and of the consequences if the debtor fails to comply with their obligations; - d)i) the consequences of proposing and entering into an IVA, including the rights of challenge to the IVA, and the potential consequences of those challenges; and - e)j) what maymight happen if the IVA is not approved or not successfully completedtogether with an assessment of the risk of failure. - 11.
-An insolvency practitioner should minimise generic explanations and instead provide bespoke advice tailored to the debtor's circumstances. - 2.12.
+- h) explanations of any areas of concern about what the debtor has reported and of the consequences if the debtor fails to comply with their obligations; - i) the consequences of proposing and entering an IVA, including the rights of challenge to the IVA, and the potential consequences of those challenges; and - j) what might happen if the IVA is not approved or not successfully completed together with an assessment of the risk of failure. - 11.
+An insolvency practitioner should minimise generic explanations and instead provide bespoke advice tailored to the debtor's circumstances. - 12.
 An insolvency practitioner should undertake sufficient due diligence on any referrer to identify whether they have advised the debtor and, if so, whether they are required to be authorised by the Financial Conduct Authority (FCA) for debt counselling or are able to rely on an exclusion or exemption in relation to the debt advice.
 The referrer's authorisation status should be evidenced, or details sufficiently documented and retained in each case.
 In each case where advice was given by the referrer any contractual arrangement between them and the insolvency practitioner should extend to the insolvency practitioner maintaining access to all the referrer's communications with the debtor, including call recordings or detailed written notes where calls were not recorded and transcripts of webchats or other communications where undertaken.
 Any shortcomings in the advice, including in relation to the referrer's authorisation, should be remedied by the insolvency practitioner giving appropriate advice themselves.